szabgab/perlmaven.com/sites/en/pages/adding-layout-to-mojolicious-lite-based-application.md

 ```

 We changed the handler of `/` and call `$self->render('index');`.
-We could use any template name there, but historically the <b>index</b> page
+We could use any template name there, but historically the **index** page
 was the one that was shown when someone accessed the root directory.
 So we stick to that name.